EMC for PCB design: Anything but Black Magic

-In addition, the signal-shapes in digital signaling are in theory considered ideal rectangles.
+In addition, the signal shapes in digital signaling are, in theory, ideal rectangles.
 Nevertheless, in reality, they don’t exist in such a form.
 Instead, the signals are more or less distorted and disturbed.
 The resulting voltage peaks of the reflections and crosstalk will also have a negative effect on the EMC behavior.

-To manage EMC in the design process and to detect problems at an earlier stage there are several options.
-The first step should be the systematic definition and use of design constraint processes, especially for signal and power integrity issues, in the design process.
+To manage EMC in the design process and to detect problems at an early stage there are several options.
+The first step should be the systematic definition and use of design constraint processes, especially for signal and power integrity issues.

 Tool-supported EMC design reviews

-Tool-supported EMC design reviews can also be introduced to ensure that the relevant EMC guidelines are followed.
+Tool-supported EMC design reviews can ensure that PCB designers follow the relevant EMC guidelines.
 CR-8000 Design Force comes with EMC Design Rule Checks, where specific rules can be selected or deselected as well as prioritized on a per-user or per-design base.
 The circuit designer can classify EMC-relevant signals for such checks as early as in the schematic design.
 The EMC rules suitable for an application are then selected and applied during the design phase.

 The rules implemented in the EMC-Adviser for Design Force contain recommendations for various design issues that enable non-experts to solve signal integrity, power integrity, and electromagnetic compatibility problems and thus help to develop an error-free, EMC-compliant layout.
 No additional software is required to validate the identified potential EMC issues.